 Consider a practical example in which your communication partner is more then happy to impose his/her opinion, or a situation in which your communication partner give you a straight forward overview how he/she thinks about the situation without any restrictiction at all– so called Judge Dredd pose.."I am the law".
-See arrow 1 in the right figure.
+See arrow 1 figure 3.
 A wonderful and fruitful base for a nice conflict that even easily escalate into a violent (political) power struggle.
 After all if the intensity is high enough you will react symmetrical; in a dominant natural defence, remember "an eye for an eye - a tooth for a tooth".
 That could be very forceful in case the other person has violated your rights, privacy and personal space.
 Behold, your conflict is born.

-Reverse intervention is key to convert the latent conflict into a constructive dialogue - arrow 2 in right figure.
+Reverse intervention is key to convert the latent conflict into a constructive dialogue - arrow 2 in figure 3.
 You can grab initiative by taken a paradoxical friendly and dominant position.
 Maintain this position as long as needed and do not deviate.
 Accordingly to the submissive symmetry and complementary principle your communication partner will finally behave friendly.
 Unless there is no willingness to keep up the dialogue.

 Such an intervention requires some practice because it goes against your natural feeling and behaviour.
 Ask open questions and give the other time to let off steam and to answer your questions.
 Once he/she is calmed and show a degree of positives susceptibility to your questions, you can get in control (right arrow in Figure 3) and turn it in an open and respectful dialogue.

 Consider a practical example in which an employee is behaving like a real recalcitrant Calimero and bitterly complains – an inflated sense of their own importance and a deep need for admiration.
-Or a manager who is always in the mood to unleash a waterfall of complains towards his/her management team, each and every MT communication signal is a potential starting point and all sorts of top down decisions will used to demonstrate that everyone is against him, that they don't understand him, don't listen to him, etc. Arrow 1 in figure.
+Or a manager who is always in the mood to unleash a waterfall of complains towards his/her management team, each and every MT communication signal is a potential starting point and all sorts of top down decisions will used to demonstrate that everyone is against him, that they don't understand him, don't listen to him, etc. Arrow 1 in figure 4.
 Virtually all meetings run onto conflicting dialogues and monologues.

 Just think about it and maybe you recall a similar situation.
 You might have react aggressively dominant; telling the other that he/she have it by the wrong end and to finish the job you have treaten him/her with a nice monologue explaining what it is all about.
 Actually this is what our Calimero wants; be aware that every vestige of dominance is "grist to the mill" of our Calimero. (sounds familiar?)